SBML-Kimlab/DISCODE/README.md

 # This will plot attention sum, in shape of sequence length L
 ```

-**Simple example of automated mutation design pipeline is in example/example.ipynb.**
+**Jupyter example of a designing pipeline for cofactor switching mutants is in example/example.ipynb.**
 [Options]
   - max_num_mutation: the maximum number of mutations to yield cofactor switching mutant (default=3)
   - max_num_solution: the maximum number of solutions to return (default=50)